 Training your puppy is as much about training them about life as it is about training them to sit and stay.
 Everything you do from giving them their meal to toilet training is an opportunity for you to work with your pup and help them to learn skills that will stay with them for the rest of their life.
 Use plenty of treats at the start and always do short and positive sessions.
 You may think you’re training but your puppy will think that she’s having fun and playing with you.
 This is also time for you to spend together, which is the most important thing.

 Basic training should include teaching your pup to walk on a lead without pulling, recall when off lead and the one that bothers most new owners; toilet training.
-The following information is only a guide and all these things are covered at the puppy classes in more detail.
+The following information is only a guide, please contact us for information on puppy classes for more detail.

 Your pup’s digestion is very small and very simple.
 Food and water goes in, something needs to come out!
 Make sure that you take your pup outside often at regular intervals during the day.
 Best times are; first thing in the morning, after meals and last thing at night.
 Some pups need to go out on the hour, every hour initially so judge it on your pup’s requirements.